KV57: Location, discovery and investigation

+Re-excavation

+Between 2006 and 2007 the tomb was re-excavated in a project led by Geoffrey Thorndike Martin.
+The work cleared the tomb of debris left by the original excavation, which had piled it into side rooms instead of removing it from the tomb.

 Contents

 The largest object still remaining in the tomb was the pharaoh's red granite sarcophagus, which Davis described as "one of the most beautiful ever found."
 It was made in the same style as those of Akhenaten, Tutankhamun, and Ay, in the form of a rectangular pylon complete with cavetto cornice and torus moulding, and with protective goddesses on each corner.
 The lid had been removed in antiquity and had snapped along a mended break, indicated by the presence of butterfly cramps.
 The sarcophagus appeared to be supported by six wooden figures of deities, which were placed into niches in the floor.

 Much of what little else remained was broken and fragmented due to looting in antiquity.
 The coffins were represented by small pieces of inscribed cedar wood coated in resin.
 The alabaster canopic chest, carved from a single block with additional portrait-headed stoppers, had been smashed apart.
 Of the contents, only the intestines were noted; the packet had been formed into the shape of a miniature mummy.
 Parts of four miniature lion-headed embalming tables were also encountered.
 Life-sized 'guardian statues', broken off at the knee and missing faces or limbs were among the funerary figures recovered.
 The heads of hippo-headed, cow-headed, and lioness-headed couches were found, as were three large Anubis statues similar to Tutankhamun's Anubis shrine.
 Other wooden remains included statues of a leopard, falcons, a swan, and a germinating Osiris figure.
+Similar items were later discovered in Tutankhamun's tomb.

 Several wooden statues made it onto the antiquities market and are now in the British Museum.
 Other finds included magical bricks, models boats, parts of fixed and folding chairs, pall rosettes, a head rest, beads, and alabaster vases.
 A single non-royal Eighteenth Dynasty canopic jar with a human-headed stopper was found; it bears a hieratic inscription naming a certain 'Sanoa.'